 “As the LORD lives, surely the LORD will strike him, or his day will come that he dies, or he will go down into battle and perish.
 The LORD forbid that I should stretch out my hand against the LORD’s anointed; but now please take the spear that is at his head and the jug of water, and let’s go.”
 (26:10-11)

 Choosing to fear the LORD instead of man often involves patience.
 David was wasting some of the best years of his life laying low and outrunning Saul.
-It would have been easy to end it all, then and there (God has really put them into a deep sleep, v.
+It would have been easy to end it all, then and there (The LORD had put them into a deep sleep, v.
 12), but he refused to take on this guilt.

 The LORD is not caught in the same hurry we are.
 David has faith about being king eventually.
 Its easy to lose faith when a promise of God is a long time coming, but we cannot waiver from trusting Him.